databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/10-ddl-create-table.md

 description: Create a new table.
 ---

-CREATE TABLE is the most complicated operation for many databases because you might need to:
+Creating tables is one of the most complicated operations for many databases because you might need to:

 * Manually specify the engine
 * Manually specify the indexes
 * And even specify the data partitions or data shard

-Databend aims to be easy to use by design and does NOT require any of these when you create a table.
+Databend aims to be easy to use by design and does NOT require any of those operations when you create a table.
+Moreover, the CREATE TABLE statement provides these options to make it much easier for you to create tables in various scenarios:

-## Syntax
+- [CREATE TABLE ...](#create-table): Creates a table from scratch.
+- [CREATE TABLE ...
+LIKE](#create-table--like): Creates a table with the same column definitions as an existing one.
+- [CREATE TABLE ...
+AS](#create-table--as): Creates a table and inserts data with the results of a SELECT query.
+- [CREATE TRANSIENT TABLE ...](#create-transient-table): Creates a table without storing its historical data for Time Travel.
+- [CREATE TABLE ...
+SNAPSHOT_LOCATION](#create-table--snapshot_location): Creates a table and inserts data with a snapshot file.
+- [CREATE TABLE ...
+EXTERNAL_LOCATION](#create-table--external_location): Creates a table and specifies an S3 bucket for the data storage instead of the FUSE engine.

-### CREATE TABLE
+## CREATE TABLE ...

 ```sql
 CREATE [TRANSIENT] TABLE [IF NOT EXISTS] [db.]table_name